Embark on a journey of self-discovery and celebrate your unique identity

 2. Repetitive Behaviors and Special Interests: Many adults with autism engage in repetitive behaviors or have deep, focused interests.
 These can range from specific hobbies to intense concentrations in their professional fields.

-3. Sensory Sensitivities: Adults with autism may experience heightened or reduced sensitivity to sensory input, impacting their daily life and comfort in various environments.
+3. Sensory Sensitivities: Adults with autism may experience heightened or reduced sensitivity to sensory input, which can impact their daily lives and comfort in various environments.

 Why Seek a Diagnosis?

 For many adults, an autism diagnosis can be a key to self-understanding and acceptance.
-It helps in explaining past difficulties, identifying strengths, and accessing support.
+It helps explain past difficulties, identify strengths, and access support.
 A diagnosis can also provide a framework for understanding one's experiences and needs.

-As a mental health therapist specializing in cognitive behavioral therapy, I offer comprehensive assessments for autism.
-My approach is empathetic, thorough, and tailored to understand your unique experiences and challenges.
-My goal is not just to diagnose but to provide a pathway to support and self-empowerment.
+As a neurodivergent-led practice, we offer comprehensive and neuroaffirming assessments for autism.
+Our approach is empathetic, thorough, and tailored to understand your unique experiences and challenges.
+The goal is not only to diagnose but also to create a pathway that supports and fosters self-empowerment.

 Whether you've long suspected you might be autistic or are just beginning to explore this possibility, I'm here to help.
-I am dedicated to offering a safe, understanding environment for your journey towards greater self-awareness and personal growth.
+I am committed to providing a safe and understanding environment for your journey toward greater self-awareness and personal growth.

-Adult Autism Assessment: A Compassionate and Comprehensive Approach
+Adult Autism Assessment: A Compassionate & Comprehensive Approach

 Understanding the Process